geosim/QAD/help/help_en/qad.rst

 GRIPOBJLIMIT
 ~~~~~~~~~~~~

 Come i CAD più popolari.
+Global variable.

 GRIPS
 ~~~~~

 The same as the most popular CAD.
+Global variable.

 GRIPSIZE
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 INPUTSEARCHDELAY
 ~~~~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 INPUTSEARCHOPTIONS
 ~~~~~~~~~~~~~~~~~~

 The same as AUTOCOMPLETEMODE system variable of the most popular CAD.
+Global variable.

 MAXARRAY
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 OFFSETDIST
 ~~~~~~~~~~

 The same as the most popular CAD.
+Project variable.

 OFFSETGAPTYPE
 ~~~~~~~~~~~~~

 The same as the most popular CAD.
+Project variable.

 ORTHOMODE
 ~~~~~~~~~

 The same as the most popular CAD.
+Project variable.

 OSMODE
 ~~~~~~

 The same as the most popular CAD.
+Global variable.

 OSPROGRDISTANCE
 ~~~~~~~~~~~~~~~

 Progressive distance for <Progressive distance> snap mode.
 Real type,
 default value 0.
+Project variable.

 PICKADD
 ~~~~~~~

 The same as the most popular CAD.
+Global variable.

 PICKBOX
 ~~~~~~~

 The same as the most popular CAD.
+Global variable.

 PICKBOXCOLOR
 ~~~~~~~~~~~~

 Sets the object selection target color.
+Global variable.

 PICKFIRST
 ~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 POLARANG
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 POLARMODE
 ~~~~~~~~~

 The same as the most popular CAD.
 The value 4 is not supported (use
 additional polar tracking angles).
+Global variable.

 SELECTIONAREA
 ~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 SELECTIONAREAOPACITY
 ~~~~~~~~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 SUPPORTPATH
 ~~~~~~~~~~~

 Searching path for support files.
 Character type.
+Global variable.

 SHOWTEXTWINDOW
 ~~~~~~~~~~~~~~

 Show the text window at startup.
 Bool type, default value true.
+Global
+variable.

 TOLERANCE2APPROXCURVE
 ~~~~~~~~~~~~~~~~~~~~~

 Maximum error approximating a curve to segments.
 Valid values from 0.000001, real type, default value 0.1.
+Project variable.

 WINDOWAREACOLOR
 ~~~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 .. |image0| image:: media/image1.emf
    :width: 3.45278in